PaddlePaddle/PaddleNLP/model_zoo/ernie-3.0/README_EN.md

 ### Model Compression API

-This project uses the compression API to crop and quantify models fine-tuned on the task data.
+This project uses the compression API to prune and quantify models fine-tuned on the task data.
 After uploading the model and the associated compression hyperparameters (optional, with default options provided), you can start cropping and quantization with the `compress()`line.
 Compressed models can be saved automatically for deployment.

 The core invocation is as follows.
 You can refer to the full sample script below this directory if you need to run through the complete example: